6 Essential Tips for Getting Your Pitch Accepted

-Short, SWEET and Concise
+Short, SWEET, and Concise.

 Notice how the sweet is in all caps?!
-Everyone likes hearing compliments and in business it’s no different.
+Everyone likes hearing compliments and in business, it’s no different.
 Take the time to let the person know why you like their site/product and why it’s a good fit for your proposal.
-Along with this make sure to craft your email, so that it is short, sweet and to the point – nobody wants to read a novel.
+Along with this make sure to craft your email, so that it is short, sweet, and to the point – nobody wants to read a novel.

-Stay on Target
+Stay on Target.

-No Canned Emails or Press Releases
+No Canned Emails or Press Releases.

-Don’t copy and paste your press release or canned introduction into the body of an email – this is extremely impersonal, and often leaves the reader confused and frustrated.
-And do you know where your email ends up – yup, in the trash!
+Don’t copy and paste your press release or canned introduction into the body of an email – this shows that you’re not willing to take the time to draft a query that explains why you’re emailing and how it will benefit both partied involved.
 Personalize your email and be clear in what you’re asking.
-Saying you want to partner with someone, could mean a million different things.
-Take the time to craft a pitch that is clear, concise and to the point – and always remember to include the benefits to the individual.
+Saying you want to partner with someone could mean a million different things.
+Craft a pitch that is clear, concise, and to the point – and always remember to include the benefits to the individual.

-Where are Your Manners?
+Where Are Your Manners?

 Just because you’re working online and people remain somewhat anonymous, it is never okay to be rude, demanding, or disrespectful.
 Your pitch should always be friendly, polite, and professional.
 Make sure that you correctly spell the individual’s name, and that your query has been checked for errors and typos.
 Your initial pitch or query email sets the tone for all future encounters, so make it count.
 Sloppy and unprofessional pitches most often end up in the trash, or worse, you burn a bridge before you’ve even had a chance to establish a relationship.

 Take Without the Give.